-With this kind of traffic it is very easy for someone to lose their way around the airport, particularly when it comes to which terminal to depart from.
-The situation is not made any easier with the recent re-branding and construction of new JKIA terminals by the Kenya airports Authority (KAA) that has seen them all get new names.
+With this kind of traffic, it is very easy for someone to lose their way around the airport, particularly when it comes to which terminal to depart from.
+The situation is not made any easier with the recent re-branding and construction of new JKIA terminals by the Kenya Airports Authority (KAA) which has seen them all get new names.
 We will try to break this down for you and hope we will make it a bit easier to find your way around.

 Terminal 1D, formerly Unit 3, handles domestic departures and arrivals.
-The Temporary Arrivals Terminal, that is also currently used for International Arrivals, is now known as Terminal 1E.
+The Temporary Arrivals Terminal, which is also currently used for International Arrivals, is now known as Terminal 1E.

-Two additional terminals, the Greenfield Terminal (Terminal 3) and Terminal 2, currently known as Interim Terminal, are still under construction.
-The Greenfield Terminal will have a capacity to handle 20 million passengers and will be the single largest terminal in Africa.
+Two additional terminals, the Greenfield Terminal (Terminal 3) and Terminal 2, currently known as the Interim Terminal, are still under construction.
+The Greenfield Terminal will have the capacity to handle 20 million passengers and will be the single largest terminal in Africa.